Cristina Comencini

 Cristina Comencini (/it/; born 8 May 1956) is an Italian film director, screenwriter and novelist.

 Biography

 She is one of four daughters of Italian film director Luigi Comencini.
-She attended with her sisters the Lycée français Chateaubriand (Rome).
+She attended with her sisters the Lycée français Chateaubriand in her native city of Rome.

 Cristina Comencini's 2005 film The Beast in the Heart, based on her own novel La bestia nel cuore, was nominated for an Academy Award for Best Foreign Language Film.
-Her upcoming film When the Night, also based on her own novel and published in the United States by Other Press, is scheduled to compete in competition at the 68th Venice International Film Festival in September.
+Her 2011 film When the Night, based on her own novel and published in the United States by Other Press, competed in competition at the 68th Venice International Film Festival.

-She is mother of former Minister of Economic Development, Carlo Calenda.
+She is the mother of former Minister of Economic Development, Carlo Calenda.